What is a Dredge Operator?

 - Trimble HYDROpro

-How do I Become a Dredge Operator?
+What education or degrees do I need to become a Dredge Operator?

 What work experience do I need to become a Dredge Operator?